Moving to New South Wales

-About New South Wales
+About Relocating to New South Wales

-Sydney; let’s start with the obvious.
+When considering coastal cities, let’s start with the obvious.
 Although technically not the capital of Australia, Sydney is the country’s biggest city, with a population of over 5 million.
 As well as having lots going on culturally, Sydney is home to the largest financial district in Australia.
 The city also hosts the largest natural harbour in the world, famously marked by the Harbour Bridge and Sydney Opera House.

-Newcastle has a strong cultural heritage showcased in its variety of art galleries and museums.
+Newcastle is renowned for its has a strong cultural heritage showcased in its variety of art galleries and museums.
 Like most Australian coastal cities, Newcastle has many beautiful beaches which set the scene for its notable chilled-out surf culture.
 In recent years, craft beer has been infiltrating the local culture in Newcastle, so if this is up your street, be sure to consider Newcastle as a potential location when moving to Australia.

-Tamworth offers a different atmosphere to the beach culture of coastal cities, being known as the country music capital of Australia!
+Offering a different atmosphere to the beach culture of coastal cities, being known as the country music capital of Australia!
 Tamworth Country music festival takes place every year in late January; the events dominate the streets of the city for the duration of the festival, which is the second biggest country music festival in the world.
 Tamworth is located almost equidistant from Sydney and Brisbane, which could prove useful if you have business in both of these commercial hubs.

-Getting Around in New South Wales
+Transport in New South Wales

 The state government of New South Wales operates railways throughout the state, with NSW TrainLink providing intercity, country and even interstate services.

 In terms of aviation services, Sydney’s Kingsford Smith airport is the largest airport in Australia, with separate terminals for international and domestic flights.
 New South Wales is also served by numerous domestic airports.